alex-lt-kong/the-nitty-gritty/c-cpp/cpp-only/01_raii-and-the-rule-of-five/constructor-basics/README.md

     constructor, the copy constructor of `std:string` will be called, which makes a copy of the rvalue and return the new object to `foobar` by value.

-- But this is utterly wasteful--the anonymous `hel + wor`, as an rvalue (i.e., an unnamed temporary object), will be thrown away very soon, so why bother making a copy of it?
+- But this is utterly wasteful--the anonymous `s1 + s2`, as an rvalue (i.e.,
+  an unnamed temporary object), will be thrown away very soon, so why bother making a copy of it?
 Let's just transfer, a.k.a., "move", its content from the rvalue to `foobar`.
 Isn't it wonderful?